trueos/pcbsd/src-qt5/docs/desktops.rst

 * **Terminal:** used to launch a system terminal.
 The default is :command:`xterm`, but this can be customized.

 * **Browse System:** launches the file manager.
 The default file manager, Insight, is recommended but this can be customized.

+* **Settings:** contains configuration shortcuts for the screensaver, desktop, and screen, as well as a shortcut to :ref:`Control Panel` and for determining the version of Lumina.

 * **Unlock/Lock Desktop:** used to lock or unlock the desktop plugins.
 When unlocked, desktop plugins become "active" and can be moved, resized, or removed from the desktop.
 It is recommended to leave the desktop locked during normal operations.